Conferences – to attend? or not to attend? That is the question

 So a few weeks ago whilst going through a backlog of emails after some time away on holiday.
 I saw three emails from the KNect365 group for the recently concluded NigeriaCom 2018, AfricaCom 2018 and Fintech Africa 2018 and all I could think of was hmm so many conferences but “to attend?
 Or not to attend?
 That is the question!”

 It all took me back to when I first started ‘conferencing’.
-About four years ago, a friend and fellow founder in the industry Ugo Okoye asked me if I was going to the Mobile Web Africa conference (2012 edition).
+About four years ago, a friend in the industry Ugo Okoye asked me if I was going to the Mobile Web Africa conference (2012 edition).
 I told him I knew nothing about it and even if I did, what was the point?
 At the time I had over 11 years experience in the software industry in multiple countries across two continents, what could the conference possibly teach me that I didn’t already know?
 Yes, a very arrogant assumption on my part but thankfully I had an open mind.

 He advised me to look beyond that because there was always so much to learn from what people in the Startup world were doing, the experiences, challenges and breakthroughs.
 So after deliberating I decided to go for my first conference “Mobile Web Africa 2012” in Johannesburg, South Africa.